-As the global head of The Ritz-Carlton Leadership Center.
-Antonia leads a dynamic advisory business focused on innovating the Customer Experience (CX) and Talent Experience (TX) for clients worldwide.
-The Ritz-Carlton Leadership Center delivers award-winning services that have allowed thousands of clients to improve customer and employee engagement, transform their culture, drive brand loyalty and create an extraordinary customer experience.
+As the global head of The Ritz-Carlton Leadership Center, Antonia Hock leads a dynamic advisory business focused on innovating the Customer Experience (CX) and Talent Experience (TX) for clients worldwide.
+The Ritz-Carlton Leadership Center delivers award-winning services that have allowed thousands of clients to improve customer and employee engagement, transform their culture, drive brand loyalty, and create an extraordinary customer experience.
 Under her leadership, The Leadership Center has created incredible competitive advantages for some of the biggest brands in the world.
 Antonia is a sought-after, author, thought leader and frequent global keynote featured speaker.
 She is considered a global expert on organizational transformation and building experience-based brands, creating a culture of customer-centricity, empowering employees and issues around diversity in the workforce, and innovating experiences for the future.
 She currently works with many internationally acclaimed speakers’ bureaus as well as directly with numerous Fortune 500 C-Suite cross-industry clients in both an advisory and speaker capacity.
 Prior to The Ritz-Carlton, Antonia spent twenty years as an executive in technology working for progressive fast-moving companies such as Microsoft, HP, Siemens Enterprise Communications, and MicroStrategy.

 Can you share a story about the funniest mistake you made when you were first starting?
 Can you tell us what lessons or ‘take aways’ you learned from that?